 Domna joined Watsi on November 11th, 2015.
 Six years ago, Domna joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Domna's most recent donation supported Dolara, a playful and creative two-year-old from Haiti, to help fund her heart surgery.
+Domna's most recent donation supported Emmanuel, a 9-year-old boy from Kenya, to fund leg surgery so he can walk again.

 Dolara is a two-year-old girl who lives with her parents in a neighborhood of Port-au-Prince in Haiti.
 She has two older brothers and likes drawing and playing with her dolls.
 Dolara was born with a condition called patent ductus arteriosus (PDA), in which blood leaks between the major artery and the vein connected to her heart.
 This leak creates heart failure, leaving Dolara sick and short of breath.
 Doctors have recommended that Dolara undergo interventional heart catheterization to treat this issue.
 During the procedure, doctors will use a catheter to plug the hole between the artery and the vein so that blood can flow normally.
 Our Medical Partner Haiti Cardiac Alliance is helping her finally undergo treatment and needs $1,500.
 Dolara's family is seeking help to relieve her pain and enable her to grow up and play with her siblings and friends.
 Dolara's mother said: "We have been hoping for this chance ever since our daughter was born, and are glad it is finally here!"